 PFC and PFAS chemicals – the fluorinated compounds as a danger to humans and the environment

-The extent of perfluorinated and polyfluorinated substances (PFC, PFAS) in drinking water and the removal of these toxic fluorinated chemicals from your tap water have come under scrutiny in recent years.
-From a toxicological point of view, these substances are highly problematic due to their large number of around 4,700 different compounds and their possible health effects on humans and their remains in the environment.
-These chemicals are suspected of causing cancer, thyroid disorders, a weakened immune system and developmental disorders, low birth weight in babies, reduced sperm count and shrinking penis size, and other unknown health effects.
-Mothers and young children may be most vulnerable to the chemicals, affecting reproductive and developmental health.
-One thing is for sure: no one wants them in their body.
+In recent years, there has been increased scrutiny of the extent of perfluorinated and polyfluorinated substances (PFC, PFAS) in drinking water and efforts to remove these toxic fluorinated chemicals from tap water.
+Toxicologically, these substances pose significant concerns due to their vast number—around 4,700 different compounds—and their potential health effects on humans and environmental persistence.
+Experts suspect these chemicals of causing cancer, thyroid disorders, a weakened immune system, developmental disorders, low birth weight in babies, reduced sperm count, shrinking penis size, and other unknown health effects.
+Mothers and young children may be particularly vulnerable to these chemicals, impacting reproductive and developmental health.
+One thing is sure: no one wants them in their body.

 PFC and PFAS – An invisible threat for humanity and our environment

-PFASs have been accumulating in the environment and (human) organisms worldwide for decades.
-Studies have found measurable concentrations of the substances in the blood serum of entire urban populations in the US, fish in the ocean and birds in the air.
-At the same time, knowledge about the possible health consequences of this exposure is growing.
-Some of the PFAS are known as “forever chemicals” as they don’t break down in the environment or the human body.
-These chemical alkyl compounds are determined to be virtually indestructible.
-As a result, they become an ever-greater problem for people and the environment worldwide and in New Zealand.
+PFASs have accumulated in the environment and within human organisms worldwide for decades.
+Researchers have detected measurable concentrations of these substances in the blood serum of entire urban populations in the US, as well as in fish in the ocean and birds in the air.
+Meanwhile, our understanding of the potential health consequences of this exposure is expanding.
+Some PFAS are labelled as “forever chemicals” because they don’t break down in the environment or the human body.
+These chemical alkyl compounds are virtually indestructible, making them an increasingly severe problem for people and the environment worldwide, including New Zealand.

 The success story of a creeping poison – PFAS in our everyday life

-The story of PFASs began about 80 years ago in the factories of DuPont and 3M.
-There, experts discovered the substances perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), which were soon praised as miracle cures in Teflon or waterproofing spray.
-PFOA and PFOS are the two best-known and best-studied representatives of the PFASs, of which more than 4,730 are known today.
-Their unique chemical and physical properties, such as stain and water repellency, temperature, and chemical resistance, are used in a wide range of consumer goods and industrial applications like fire-fighting foams.
-These chemicals are found in plastic containers and food packaging, waterproof sportswear, fragrances in cleaning products, soaps and shampoos, electronics and carpeting.
-From there, they get into the environment and New Zealand’s drinking water.
+The story of PFASs began about 80 years ago in DuPont and 3M factories, where experts discovered perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+These substances were soon hailed as miracle solutions in Teflon and waterproofing sprays.
+PFOA and PFOS are the two most well-known and extensively studied representatives of the PFASs, of which more than 4,730 are known today.
+Their unique chemical and physical properties, such as stain and water repellency and resistance to temperature and chemicals, are utilized in various consumer goods and industrial applications, including firefighting foams.
+Plastic containers, food packaging, waterproof sportswear, fragrances in cleaning products, soaps, shampoos, electronics, and even carpeting contain this chemical.
+These products enter the environment and contaminate New Zealand’s drinking water.

-A water filter for PFAS free NZ drinking water
+Effective water filter to remove PFAS from NZ drinking water

 Drinking water is one of the most common sources of exposure to PFAS contamination.
 These chemicals could also contaminate the drinking water found in New Zealand.
 Currently, there is no mandatory testing for these chemicals in town water.
 If you know or suspect these chemicals are in your tap water, the best way to protect yourself is by installing an in-home water filter.
 But which kind?

-Based on health agencies, testing labs, scientific researchers, and water filter companies, the most effective choice for in-home treatment of PFAS-tainted tap water is a reverse osmosis filter, followed by a slightly lower-cost option, an activated carbon filter.
+Based on health agencies, testing labs, scientific researchers, and water filter companies, a reverse osmosis filter is the most effective choice for in-home treatment of PFAS-tainted tap water, followed by a slightly lower-cost option, an activated carbon filter.

 Reverse osmosis water filter versus activated-carbon filters

-A new 2020 study by Duke University and North Carolina State University in the US found that – while any filter is better than none – many standard household filters only partially remove harmful PFAS substances from drinking water.
+A 2020 US Duke and North Carolina State University study found that any filter is better than none.
+However, many standard household filters only partially remove harmful PFAS substances from drinking water.
 Some filters can even make the situation worse if they are not properly maintained.

 “We tested 76 point-of-use filters and 13 point-of-entry or whole-house systems and found their effectiveness varied widely,” said Heather Stapleton, the Dan and Bunny Gabel Associate Professor of Environmental Health at Duke’s Nicholas School of the Environment.
 “All of the under-sink reverse osmosis and two-stage filters achieved near-complete removal of the PFAS chemicals we were testing for,” Stapleton said.
 “In contrast, the effectiveness of activated-carbon filters used in many pitcher, countertop, refrigerator and faucet-mounted styles was inconsistent and unpredictable.
 The whole-house systems were also widely variable and in some cases increased PFAS levels in the water.”